Mena-Shafik/Mena-Shafik/README.md

 I've been a developer for 5+ years.
 My current focus is in mobile development but I am also interested in web and AI.

 * 🌍  I'm based in Ontario, Canada
-* 🧠  I'm learning I'm learning typescript, rust, and figma
+* 🧠  I'm learning I'm learning typescript, and figma
 * ⚡  I like to build Gundam models
 * ⚡  I like to make pottery